Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 The fragile nation has not had an effective central government since the collapse of a military regime in 1991 led to decades of civil war and lawlessness fuelled by clan conflicts.

-For more than a decade, conflict has centred on an insurgency by the Al-Qaeda-linked Al-Shabaab.
+For more than a decade, conflict has centred on an Islamist insurgency by the Al-Qaeda-linked Al-Shabaab.

 The political clashes on the streets of Mogadishu mark a dangerous new phase in a dispute triggered by failure to hold planned elections in February.